equinor/radix-public-site/public-site/site/guides/configure-jobs/index.md

 ## Payload

 Arguments required by a job is sent in the request body to the job-scheduler as a JSON document with an element named `payload`.
-The content of the payload is then mounted in the job container as a file named `payload` in the directory specified by `payload.path` in radixconfig.yaml.
+The content of the payload is then mounted in the job container as a file named `payload` in the directory specified in `payload.path` in radixconfig.yaml.
-The data type of the `payload` value is string, and can therefore contain any type of data (text, json, binary) as long as you encode it as a string, e.g. base64, when sending it to the job-scheduler, and decoding it when reading it from the mounted file inside the job container.
+The data type of the `payload` value is string, and it can therefore contain any type of data (text, json, binary) as long as you encode it as a string, e.g. base64, when sending it to the job-scheduler, and decoding it when reading it from the mounted file inside the job container.
 The max size of the payload is 1MB.

 The compute job in the example above has payload.path set to `/compute/args`.
 Any payload send to the compute job-scheduler will available inside the job container in the file `/compute/args/payload`